Space Elevator Talks – Saturday, August 17, 2019

 Date: Saturday, August 17, 2019

 Cost: Included with Museum of Flight admission.
-There is no registration required for these activities and presentations.
-However, teams competing in the robotics challenge must register for the competition.
+There is no registration required for these presentations.

 Planned activities include: